garyttierney/poe-superfilter/README.md

 Things to come, in no particular order:

-* full test suite, to make it easier for collaborators to contribute
-* conditionals: conditional blocks and statements
 * comment handling and Filtration support: instead of discarding all comments during parsing, add support for passing them through and/or add specific support for filtration segments